Page Refresh AI/Content Decay

 How do I detect content decay on my site?

-How is content decay different from a Google algorithm penalty?
+How is content decay different from a Google core update or manual action?

 What types of content are most prone to decay?